James Baldwin and Britain

 1971

-Baldwin is guest speaker at the Soledad Brothers Rally, at Westminster Hall, London, on April 20th. [‘The Soledad Brothers' was the name given to three black inmates who were charged with the January 1970 beating of John V. Mills at Soledad State Prison in California.
-George Jackson (twenty-nine), John Clutchette (twenty-eight), and Fleet Drumgo (twenty-six) were accused of killing the white prison guard in retaliation for the earlier shooting of three black inmates at San Quentin by another guard, whose case had been dismissed by a grand jury as “justifiable homicide.”’
-From the introduction to ‘Speech from the Soledad Rally’, in James Baldwin: The Cross of Redemption, Uncollected Writings, Edited by Randall Kenan (Vintage, 2011), pg.
+['The Soledad Brothers was the name given to three black inmates who were charged with the January 1970 beating of John V. Mills at Soledad State Prison in California.
+George Jackson (twenty-nine), John Clutchette (twenty-eight), and Fleeta Drumgo (twenty-six) were accused of killing the white prison guard in retaliation for the earlier shooting of three black inmates at San Quentin by another guard, whose case had been dismissed by a grand jury as “justifiable homicide.”’
+From the introduction to Speech from the Soledad Rally, in The Cross of Redemption: Uncollected Writings, edited by Randall Kenan (Vintage, 2011), pg.
 120].

 1972